Olympic medalists close curtain with figure skating gala

 After years spent grinding toward competition, the gala is an opportunity for skaters to finally let down their hair, have a little fun and do what they enjoy most: entertain.

-So you had Zagitova, the 15-year-old jumping jack who edged Medvedev for gold, performing to the jazz standard ”Afro Blue” by American singer Jazzmeia Horn.
-And her close friend Medvedev, whose graciousness in settling for silver struck a chord for the Olympic movement, performing to a song from ”Battle of Sevastopol,” the biographical war film set during the Nazi invasion of the Soviet Union.
+So you had Zagitova, the 15-year-old jumping jack who edged Medvedeva for gold, performing to the jazz standard ”Afro Blue” by American singer Jazzmeia Horn.
+And her close friend Medvedeva, whose graciousness in settling for silver struck a chord for the Olympic movement, performing to a song from ”Battle of Sevastopol,” the biographical war film set during the Nazi invasion of the Soviet Union.

 Inner conflict?
 Anxiety and turmoil?